-Consider what is in your frame.
-Leave out what you don’t want in shot and make sure you include what adds to the story of the image.
+Consider what’s in your frame.
+Leave out what you don’t want in shot and make sure you include only what adds to the story of the image.
 Both are equally important.

-This is how you take your photography to the next level, but more on that in a moment.
-Before we get into the details cropping a photo, we should first talk about how the intended use of an image impacts how we frame it.
+Careful framing of a scene will take your photography to the next level, but more on that in a moment.
+Before we get into the details of how to crop photos, we should first talk about how the intended use of an image impacts how we frame it.